 These development platform companies have recognized the value of the 80/20 rule, and successfully implemented it.
 They have built no-code standards to address the needs of approximately 80% of the buyers without any customization and have also accounted for potential custom needs that 20% of the buyers might have.

 There are no-code custom platforms that provide setup choices that allow for an unlimited number of no-code options to address custom needs.
 And there are hybrid ones that come with a combination of no-code and low-code setup choices that only present options for coded customization where necessary.

 Development platforms that offer no-code standard options and no-code custom options are best equipped to address any requirements an enterprise may have now or in the future.
 These are the ones that allow you to choose out-of-the-box solutions, without being “stuck in the box” all the time.

 Now, it’s time to put these misconceptions behind and make the most of the advantages that no code has to offer.
-For insights into how today’s enterprises successfully reach their digital transformation goals, be sure to check out this Unified, no-code platform whitepaper.
+Learn how Optymyze enables today’s enterprises to successfully reach their digital transformation goals.